Employee Setup & Info Guide | User Documentation | Striven

 +

-The Shifts section displays what shift(s) the Employee works for your Company.
-The list will not only show when the Employee works, but also allows you to edit the Shift Assignment using the Edit icon and deactivate their Shift Assignment using the Deactivate icon.
-You can also add a Shift Exception for the Employee from this page as well using the Add Shift Exception button.
-To learn more information about Shifts, please reference our Time Off Management Guide.
-Below is a screenshot depicting how the Employee’s Shifts page appears.
+The Shifts tab displays what shift(s) the Employee works for your Company.
+The list will not only show when the Employee works, but also allows you to edit the Shift Assignment using the Edit icon or deactivate their Shift Assignment using the Deactivate icon.
+You can also add a Shift Exception for the Employee from this page using the Add Shift Exception button.

 1. As of Date: Allows you to view the Employee’s shift as of a certain date.
 This search filter can be useful if an Employee’s shift is not a set shift and changes periodically.

 2. New Shift Assignment: Allows you to select a new shift for the Employee.
 Shifts that have been created within your Striven system will be available to select and apply to the Employee.
-Global Shifts will need to be created to fit your Company’s needs.

 • Page Visit Trails